Home About Basics Casts Theory Verification References Contact

 The sensitivity of the solution to changes in axial air drag is analyzed as follows:

-· The 50ft oh cast reference is used as reference, the solution for this cast is denoted axial drag 100% (constants as for all calculated casts except the two below).
+· The 50ft oh ref. cast is used as reference (drag constants as for all calculated casts except the one below).

-· A solution, denoted axial drag 150%, is calculated with a 50% increased axial air drag as the only change in relation to the reference cast.
+· A solution, denoted “50ft ax drag flyline +50%”, is calculated with a 50% increased axial air drag as the only change in relation to the reference cast.

-The three solutions are compared in the animation below (click on image to start animation).
+The two solutions are compared in the animation below (click on image to start animation).

 Conclusions

-· Changing the axial air drag +50% and -33%, in relation to the reference, has a strong impact on the simulated casts.
+· Increasing the axial air drag by 50%, in relation to the reference, has a significant impact on the simulated cast.

-· It may be concluded that the calculation of axial air drag remains an uncertain aspect of the simulation model.
+· It may be concluded that the calculation of axial air drag is an uncertain aspect of the current simulation model.